jaybee84/ml-in-rd/manuscript.md

 ## Reducing misinterpretation of model output with statistical techniques

 Machine learning methods generally work well on data that meet a few critical assumptions.
-First, the dataset contains equal number of samples for all categories (no "class imbalance").
+First, the dataset contains an equal number of samples for all categories (no “class imbalance”).
-Second, the dataset is complete; all samples have measurements for all variables in the dataset (i.e., the dataset is not "sparse", meaning that it is not missing data for some of the samples).
+Second, the dataset is complete; all samples have measurements for all variables in the dataset (i.e., the dataset is not “sparse”, meaning that it is not missing data for some of the samples).
-Third, there is no ambiguity about the labels for the samples in the dataset (i.e., no "label-noise").
+Third, there is no ambiguity about the labels for the samples in the dataset (i.e., no “label-noise”).

 Rare disease datasets, however, violate many of these assumptions.
-There is generally a high _class imbalance_ due to small number of samples for specific classes (e.g., only a few patients with a particular rare disease in a health records dataset), the data are often _sparse_, and there may be abundant _label-noise_ due to incomplete understanding of the disease.
+There is generally a high class imbalance due to small number of samples for specific classes (e.g., only a few patients with a particular rare disease in a health records dataset), the data are often sparse, and there may be abundant label-noise due to incomplete understanding of the disease.
 All of these contribute to low signal to noise ratio in rare disease datasets.
 Thus, applying ML to rare disease data without addressing the aforementioned shortcomings may lead to models that have low reproducibility or are hard to interpret.

-Class imbalance in datasets can be addressed using decision tree-based ensemble learning methods (e.g., random forests)[@doi:10.1007/s11634-019-00354-x] (Figure[@fig:3]a).
+Class imbalance in datasets can be addressed using decision tree-based ensemble learning methods (e.g., random forests). [@doi:10.1007/s11634-019-00354-x] (Figure[@fig:3]a)
-Random forests use resampling (with replacement) based techniques to form a consensus about the important predictive features identified by the decision trees [@https://doi.org/10.1023/A:1010933404324; @doi:10.1186/1472-6947-13-134].
+Random forests use resampling (with replacement) based techniques to form a consensus about the important predictive features identified by the decision trees. [@https://doi.org/10.1023/A:1010933404324; @doi:10.1186/1472-6947-13-134]
 Additional approaches like combining random forests with resampling without replacement can generate confidence intervals for the model predictions by iteratively exposing the models to incomplete datasets, mimicking real world cases where most rare disease datasets are incomplete [@doi:10.3390/genes11020226].
 Resampling approaches are most helpful in constructing confidence intervals for algorithms that generate the same outcome every time they are run (i.e., deterministic models).
 For decision trees that choose features at random for selecting a path to the outcome (i.e., are non-deterministic), resampling approaches can be helpful in estimating the reproducibility of the model.

-In situations where decision tree-based ensemble methods fail when they are applied to rare disease datasets, cascade learning has been a viable alternative [@pmid:30815073].
+In situations where decision tree-based ensemble methods fail when they are applied to rare disease datasets, cascade learning is a viable alternative. [@pmid:30815073]
 In cascade learning, multiple methods leveraging distinct underlying assumptions are used in tandem to capture stable patterns existing in the dataset [@doi:10.1109/cvpr.2001.990537; @doi:10.1007/978-3-540-75175-5_16; @doi:10.1109/icpr.2004.1334680].
-For example, a cascade learning approach for identifying rare disease patients from electronic health record data incorporated independent steps for feature extraction (word2vec [@arxiv:1301.3781]), preliminary prediction with ensembled decision trees, and then prediction refinement using data similarity metrics [@pmid:30815073].
+For example, a cascade learning approach for identifying rare disease patients from electronic health record data incorporated independent steps for feature extraction (word2vec [@arxiv:1301.3781]), preliminary prediction with ensembled decision trees, and then prediction refinement using data similarity metrics. [@pmid:30815073]
 Combining these three methods resulted in better overall prediction when implemented on a silver standard dataset, as compared to a model that used ensemble-based prediction alone.
 In addition to cascade learning, other approaches that can better represent rare classes using class re-balancing techniques like inverse sampling probability weighting [@doi:10.1186/s12911-021-01688-3], inverse class frequency weighting [@doi:10.1197/jamia.M3095], oversampling of rare classes [@https://doi.org/10.1613/jair.953], or undersampling of majority class [@doi:10.48550/arXiv.1608.06048] may also help mitigate limitations due to class imbalance.